 Unemployment rate: 9.8%

-Popular industries: Education is big — Brown University and Providence College provide jobs for over 5,000 people.
-Health care organizations like Rhode Island Hospital, Women & Infants Hospital, Roger Williams Medical Center, Miriam Hospital and Butler Hospital all help fuel the economy.
-The Belo Corporation, owner of The Providence Journal, employees nearly 900 people.
+Popular industries: Education is particularly important because Brown University and Providence College provide jobs for over 5,000 people.
+Likewise, healthcare organizations like Rhode Island Hospital, Women & Infants Hospital, Roger Williams Medical Center, Miriam Hospital and Butler Hospital help fuel the economy.
+In addition, the Belo Corporation, owner of The Providence Journal, employees nearly 900 people.

-Attractions: The Trinity Repertory Company is one of America’s finest theater groups and classical music enthusiasts can enjoy the sweet sounds of the Rhode Island Philharmonic Orchestra.
+Attractions: The Trinity Repertory Company is truly one of America’s finest theater groups.
+In addition, classical music enthusiasts can enjoy the sweet sounds of the Rhode Island Philharmonic Orchestra.
 Great burgers and, not surprisingly, great seafood are staples of the food scene.
-WaterFire — a series of bonfires lit on the city’s three downtown rivers — has turned into a big, multi-month celebration.
+Likewise, WaterFire — a series of bonfires lit on the city’s three downtown rivers — has turned into a big, multi-month celebration.

 19. Denver, Colorado